 We popped by for the continental breakfast two of the three days we were at the hotel and it was a great way to start our day.
 Croissants, yoghurt and eggs were our faves, especially since both Baby Boy and Little Monkey enjoyed the fare.
-They do have high chairs and I heard many a rumour about a new chef who’s making the hotel’s restaurant, The Arms, THE place to dine!
-Sadly we didn’t have a chance to check out their lunch or dinner menus but word on the street is… it’s darn good!
+They do have high chairs and I heard many rumour about a new chef who’s making the hotel’s restaurant.
+The Arms, THE place to dine!
+Sadly we didn’t have a chance to check out their lunch of dinner menus but word of the street is… it’s darn good!

-One rule in Nova Scotia that caught us off guard is that kids aren’t allowed at pubs and restaurants past 9 p.m. … total bummer for us as our kids don’t sleep until 11 p.m.
+One rule in Nova Scotia that caught us off guard is that kids aren’t allowed at pubs and restaurants past 9 p.m. … was a total bummer for us as our kids don’t sleep till 11 p.m.
 However our room had a wine opener, comfy robe and a bottle of wine for purchase.
 So the hubs and I enjoyed that obviously!

 The location really can’t be beat, from shopping on Spring Garden Road to strolling in the Public Gardens (right across the hotel and a great way to get toddlers to burn some energy) the Lord Nelson Hotel is smack dab in the middle of it all.
 We walked everywhere and didn’t need a taxi for local exploration.
-Over the years I’ve have many a fond memory at the Lord Nelson – attending weddings, staying with the in-laws during our travels and now, I have fond memories here with Little Monkey and Baby Boy.
+Over the years I’ve have many a fond memory at the Lord Nelson – attending weddings, staying with the in the loves during our travels and now I have fond memories here with the Little Monkey and Baby Boy.
 No doubt we’ll be back here the next time we’re in town!